Kebony observatory offers 360° viewpoint

 Remotely located on the tip of Askøy, an island north of Bergen, the Birdwatching Tower has been sensitively designed by Norwegian architecture firm, LJB.
 The bird observatory is positioned in Herdla, an area renowned for its wide and open grasslands, and is surrounded by shallow waters.
 Kebony, a beautiful wood recommended by leading architects, was the primary material selected for the cladding, decking and seating, owing to its sustainability and natural appearance.

-The Kebony cladding adapts and changes colour over time, creating a soft and natural overcoat in contrast to the strong and geometrical form of the tower - a fitting tribute to the surrounding scenery.
+The Kebony cladding adapts and changes color over time, creating a soft and natural overcoat in contrast to the strong and geometrical form of the tower - a fitting tribute to the surrounding scenery.
 Developed in Norway, Kebony’s revolutionary technology is an environmentally friendly process, which modifies sustainably sourced softwoods by heating the wood with furfuryl alcohol - an agricultural by-product.
 By polymerising the wood’s cell wall, the softwoods permanently take on the attributes of tropical hardwood including high durability, hardness and dimensional stability.

 Comprised of two public floors, the tower was designed to provide a 360 degree perspective from the viewing platform on the top floor which rises seven metres above an abandoned airfield, now transformed into the perfect nesting ground for birds.
 Attracting birdwatchers from around the world, an amphitheatre has been incorporated into the ground floor to offer a seating area for visitors, along with a footpath providing wheelchair users with access to the top of the tower.
 Both the amphitheatre and the footpath are surrounded by a wall to the west to protect spectators from harsh winds.